Guide

 Tips for contacting and negotiating with dropshipping suppliers

-- Be flexible: Your vision for the business might not align with what's possible for the supplier.
-Be firm on your expectations, but open-minded about supplier capabilities.
-Explain your requirements and listen to theirs so you can find a mutually beneficial solution.
+• Be flexible: Your vision might not align with what's possible for the supplier.
+Stay firm on core expectations but open-minded about capabilities to find a mutually beneficial solution.

-- Build a long-term relationship: The promise of ongoing custom could encourage suppliers to provide a discount or additional benefits as part of your agreement.
+• Build a long-term relationship: Ongoing business can encourage suppliers to offer discounts or additional benefits.
 In return, recommend their products or refer customers.
-If you're not ready to enter a long-term contract, suggest a trial period before signing.
+If you're not ready to commit, suggest a trial period first.

-- Consider the supplier's perspective: Your supplier will have their own targets to meet.
-Think about how you can help them reach their goals while sustaining your own business.
-Acknowledge their profit margins and business model before haggling on price.
+• Consider the supplier's perspective: Acknowledge their profit margins and business model before negotiating.
+Think about how you can help them reach their goals while meeting your own.

-- Be professional: Come to conversations equipped with information and key figures for your business.
-Be fair and polite with all suppliers, regardless of whether you choose to work with them or not.
+• Be professional: Come prepared with key business figures and information.
+Be fair and polite with all suppliers, whether you choose to work with them or not.

 How to evaluate dropshipping suppliers